SSbit01/secure-otp-server/README.md

 ## Testing

 The test suite is written with Bun's built-in test runner.
+Use `bun run bun:test` to run the tests.

+---

 This project is [MIT licensed](/LICENSE).